awssreejith/keycloak-springboot-security/README.md

 Note: In the above link there are steps to make keycloak as demon and register as a service as well as creating a seperate user and group for keycloak.
 I'm not doing those.
-I'm just running keycloak as a stand alone program in a shell and when shell exits, keocloak exits
+I'm just running keycloak as a stand alone program in a shell and when shell exits, keycloak exits

 VERY VERY IMPORTANT:-
-IF WE DON;T FOLLOW THE BELOW TWO STEPS, WE CANNOT ACCESS KEYCLOAK SERVER OUTSIDE LOCAL HOST PUBLICALLY
+IF WE DON'T FOLLOW THE BELOW STEPS, WE CANNOT ACCESS KEYCLOAK SERVER OUTSIDE LOCAL HOST PUBLICALLY

+[Note: Do this if you are had already configured https since keycloak accepts only outside connection through https] [Note: If you are running keycloak under localhost then ignore these steps and jump to step# 11]
 ******************************************************************************************************************************
 5) chnage the default port of keycloak server from 8080 to something else sudo vi /opt/keycloak/standalone/configuration/standalone.xml